swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 kingfisher -r SRR6327950 -m ena-ascp
 ```

-We are now ready to run some data analysis.
+We are now ready to run some data analyses.